ManuelOtt-code/Project-DC/README.md

 If you made some changes use:

-git add .
+git add . \n
-git commit -m "Describe your changes here" git push origin master
+git commit -m "Describe your changes here" \n git push origin master